Sirikit: Marriage

-Establishment of the Queen

 The marriage took place at Srapathum Palace.
 Queen Sri Savarindira, the Queen Grandmother presided over the marriage ceremony.
 Both the king and Sirikit signed on line 11 of their certificate of marriage.
 As she was not yet 18, her parents also signed, on line 12 directly under her signature.
 She later received the Order of the Royal House of Chakri, and became queen.
 After the coronation ceremony on 5 May 1950, both went back to Switzerland to continue their studies, and returned to Bangkok in 1952.